MH-Tobi/Minesweeper/README.md

 ## To-Do's

 - [ ] Implement Settings
-  - [ ] Changing the number of rows
+  - [x] Changing the number of rows
-  - [ ] Changing the number of columns
+  - [x] Changing the number of columns
-  - [ ] Changing the number of mines
+  - [x] Changing the number of mines
+  - [x] Changing the Size of the Fields
+  - [ ] implement Setting-Validation
 - [ ] Implement Info about other things
 - [ ] Implement collective dissolution of contiguous fields without a mine in the immediate vicinity
 - [ ] Implement a Reaction when you encounter a mine